-PROPOSAL 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS
+PROPOSAL 2 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANT

-The Audit Committee has selected RSM as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2023.
-Stockholder ratification of the appointment is not required under Delaware law, but the Board bas decided to ascertain the position of the Company's stockholders on the appointment.
-The Audit Committee and the Board believe that the continued retention of RSM as the Company's independent registered public accountants is in the best interests of the Company and its stockholders.
+The Audit Committee has appointed RSM as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2024.
+Stockholder ratification of the appointment is not required under Delaware law, but the Board has decided to ascertain the position of the Company's stockholders on the appointment.
+The Audit Committee and the Board believe that the continued retention of RSM as the Company's independent registered public accountant is in the best interests of the Company and its stockholders.
 If the appointment of RSM is not ratified, the Audit Committee may reconsider its appointment of RSM.

-RSM audited our financial statements for the fiscal year ended September 30, 2022 and has served as our independent registered public accounting firm since June 2017.
+RSM audited our financial statements as of and for the fiscal year ended September 30, 2023 and has served as our independent registered public accounting firm since June 2017.
 It is expected that a representative of RSM will be present at the Annual Meeting to respond to appropriate questions and will be given the opportunity to make a statement if he or she so desires.